 You’ve Already Retired

-Generally, you can receive your TAVs when you retire at age 65.
-But employees can also get their HDMF contributions if they opt for SSS or company retirement, as long as they’re at least 45 years of age.
+Generally, you receive your TAVs when you retire at age 65.
+But you can also get your total HDMF contributions if you retire at age 60.

 Pag-IBIG can also refund your TAVs if you’re experiencing complete and permanent disability.
 Pag-IBIG defines disability as any of the following: